-3 R Programming (Part I)
+3 Programming Fundamentals in R (Part I)

-Today, we are going to explore fundamental programming concepts in R. By the end of this session, you should be capable of the following:
+By the end of this session, you should be capable of the following:

 • Running and troubleshooting commands in the R console.